luchina-gabriel/OSX-PROXMOX/README.md

 * macOS Ventura - 13

 ## Versions of Proxmox VE Supported
-* v7.0.XX ~ 7.1.XX
+* v7.0.XX ~ 7.3.XX
+* v7.3 not fully tested yet

 ## Opencore version
-* November/2022 - 0.8.6 with SIP Enabled, DMG only signed by Apple and all features of securities.
+* December/2022 - 0.8.7 with SIP Enabled, DMG only signed by Apple and all features of securities.

 ## Cloud Support (Yes, install your Hackintosh in Cloud Environment)
 - [VultR](https://www.vultr.com/?ref=9035565-8H)